 Less than 5% of cataract surgery in the U.S. today is performed with Lasers.
 I am not offering Laser cataract surgery to my patients, yet.
 There is no obvious advantage to the Laser, especially at the present cost.
 However, I think that the technological achievements of the Laser are impressive and will probably become more available as the price, hopefully, drops in the future and the technology continues to improve.

 Intraoperative Aberrometry, brand-name ORA, is a new technology to measure, calculate and verify the accuracy of the intraocular lens, IOL, during cataract surgery.
 Once, again, this is an out-of-pocket expense, about $250 per eye and is not covered by insurance.
-In every cataract surgery today, the IOL power is always calculated pre-operatively with very accurate, laser-scanning measurements that are extremely precise.
-The idea behind the ORA is that, perhaps, we can improve the accuracy of the IOL measurements by actually measuring the eye during surgery, after the cataractous lens has been removed.
-This is not so easy to do.
-The eye, immediately following removal of the lens, is obviously, not exactly in a normal, physiological state.
-The pressure, hydration and thickness of the ocular tissue is altered during surgery and intraoperative measurements to calculate the IOL power are not easy, or extremely accurate.
-The ORA probably offers little advantage in routine cataract surgery but it may be slightly more accurate in calculating IOL power in patients that have had prior Laser Vision Correction or Radial Keratotomy.
-At this time, I see no advantage to the ORA and am not offering it to my patients.
+In every cataract surgery today, the IOL power is always calculated pre-operatively with very accurate, laser-scanning measurements that are extremely precise, except in patients that have prior LASIK or PRK.
+The ORA probably offers little advantage in routine cataract surgery but its much more accurate in calculating IOL power in patients that have had prior Laser Vision Correction or Radial Keratotomy.
+At this time, I use the ORA in all cataract surgery patients that have prior LASIK or PRK.

 No and yes.
 No, the cataract itself will not recur.
 However, when we remove your cataract, we leave the back capsular membrane of your old lens in place to support the new intraocular lens implant.
 If we didn’t leave this capsular membrane in place, there would be nothing to support the lens implant and it would fall back into the vitreous cavity, the back part of the eye.
 In approximately 50% of eyes following cataract surgery this capsular membrane will become hazy and interfere with vision.
 This opacified membrane, or “secondary cataract”, can easily be opened with a procedure called a YAG Capsulotomy.
 A YAG capsulotomy is a simple, painless, safe procedure that takes just a few minutes to perform.
 When we perform the YAG capsulotomy, we dilate the eye with an eye drop, that is all you will feel.
 The YAG Laser is then used to make a small, central opening in the hazy capsular membrane.
 You won’t feel anything during the YAG capsulotomy procedure.
 The vision will improve within hours after the YAG capsulotomy.